A Review of Bayesian Uncertainty Quantification in Deep Probabilistic Image Segmentation: Feature modeling

-As denoted, the regularization term is assumed to be zero, since it is assumed that a sufficient amount of steps $T$ are taken such that $q(\mathbf{y}_T\vert\mathbf{y}_0)$ is approximately normally distributed.
+As denoted, the regularization term is ignored, since it is assumed that a sufficient amount of steps $T$ are taken such that $q(\mathbf{y}_T\vert\mathbf{y}_0)$ is approximately normally distributed.
 With the reparameterization trick~\citep{kingma2013auto}, the forward process is governed by random variable $\bm{\epsilon}\sim \mathcal{N}(0,1)$.
 As such, the KL divergence in the second term can be interpreted as predicting $\mathbf{Y}_0$, the source noise $\bm{\epsilon}$ or the score $\nabla_{\mathbf{Y}_t} \log q(\mathbf{y}_t)$ (gradient of the data log-likelihood) from $\mathbf{Y}_t$, depending on the parameterization.
-This is in almost all instances approximated with a U-Net~\citep{unet}.
+This is in almost all instances approximated with U-Net variants~\citep{unet, song2020denoising}.

-The proposed methodologies for segmentation vary in the conditioning of the reverse process on the input image~\citep{wolleb_diffusion_2021, wu_medsegdiff_2023, wu_medsegdiff-v2_2023, amit2021segdiff}.
+The proposed methodologies for segmentation vary in the conditioning of the reverse process on the input image.
 For instance, \citet{wolleb_diffusion_2021} concatenate the input image with the noised segmentation mask. \citet{wu_medsegdiff_2023} insert encoded image features to the U-Net bottleneck.
 Additionally, information on predictions $\*Y_t$ at a time step $t$ is provided in the intermediate layers of the conditioning encoder.
 This is performed by applying the Fast Fourier Transform (FFT) on the U-Net encoding, followed by a learnable attention map and the inverse FFT.
-The procedure of applying attention on the spectral domain of the U-Net encoding has also been implemented with transformers in follow-up work~\citep{wu_medsegdiff-v2_2023}.
-Segdiff~\citep{amit2021segdiff} also encode both current time step and input image, but combine the extracted features by simple summation prior to inferring it through the U-Net.
+The procedure of applying attention on the spectral domain of the U-Net encoding has also been implemented with transformers in follow-up work~\citep{wu_medsegdiff-v2_2023}. \citet{amit2021segdiff} also encode both current time step and input image, but combine the extracted features by simple summation prior to inferring it through the U-Net.
 It has also been proposed to model Bernoulli instead of Gaussian noise~\citep{chen_berdiff_2023, zbinden_stochastic_2023, rahman_ambiguous_2023, bogensperger_score-based_2023}.

+\begin{takeaways} \textbf{Key takeaways}: There is a large focus on improving amortized inference in VAE-based models (richer posteriors, hierarchies, refined objectives).
+The GAN-based CAR model has received limited follow-up.
+More contemporary work incline towards using DDPMs, where innovations largely center on input-conditioning strategies and employing categorical distributions in the noising process. \end{takeaways}